Excel VLOOKUP Tutorial for Beginners

 VLOOKUP for Approximate Matches

-Step 5) Argument 3: The third argument would be the column index in the lookup table you want to be searched for the corresponding value.
+Step 5) Argument 3: Enter the column index in the lookup table from which to return the matching value.

 VLOOKUP for Approximate Matches